-The staff of the Peoples Chu irch:
+The staff of the Peoples Church:

-Minister New ell A. McCune, D.D.
+Minister Newell A. McCune, D.D.

-Associate Minister Emeritus Martin L. Fox
+Associate Minister r Emeritus Martin L. Fox

-Associate Minister H. G. Gaige
+Associate Minister r

-Director Men Students, Y. M. C. A.
+Director Men Stud dents, Y. M. C. A.

 Secretary William H. Genne

-Director Women Students, Y. W. C. A.
+Director Women S Students, Y. W. C. A.

 Secretary Miss Emma Sater

-Office Secretary
+Office Secretary Mrs. Grace Lyon

-STUDENT CHRISTIAN UNION (Eugene Sunnen, President) is the interdenominational student group which meets at Peoples Church on Sundays.
+STUDENT CHRISTIAN UNION is the interdenominational student group which meets at Peoples Church on Sundays.
 In the morning at 9:30 there are two groups engaged in the study of religion and worship.
-In the evening there are Student Vespers at 5 o'clock, presenting outstanding worship services for students.
+In the evening there are Student Vespers at 5 o'clock. presenting outstanding worship services for students.
 After Vespers there are suppers, with group singing and fellowship, followed by informal Fireside Hours in the Student Parlors which provide varied experiences in the discussion and appreciation of the fine art of living.

-STUDENT CLUB (Eunice Dersham, President) is a social and recreational organization open to all students, with headquarters in the Church.
+STUDENT CLUB is a social and recreational organization open to all students, with headquarters in the Church.
 Its purpose is the organizing of creative, varied, democratic, and inexpensive social activities.
 A party is held every Friday evening.
 Membership is at a nominal fee.

 Y. W. C. A. The Y. W. C. A. of Michigan State College is affiliated with the National Y. W. C. A. and the World Student Christian Federation.
-Regular all-membership meetings are planned to interest every woman, and special interests are encouraged by group work on publicity, dramatics, music, handicraft, social service, world fellowship and discussions on personal religious living.
+Regular all-membership meetings are planned to interest every woman and special interests are encouraged by group work on publicity, dramatics, music, handicraft, social service, world fellowship and discussions on personal religious living.
 The program includes an Informal Coffee for Freshman women, a World Acquaintance Tour in Detroit, a Christmas Party for underprivileged children, a "Snow Tea" to meet faculty women, and a mother and daughter "May Morning Breakfast."

-Miss Emma Sater is the general secretary and Rebecca Lord is president.
-The Senior Cebinet acts as executive council and is assisted by the Junior Cabinet which is chosen from outstanding Freshman women.
+Miss Emma Sater is the general secretary.
+The Senior Cabinet acts as executive council and is assisted by the Junior Cabinet which is chosen from outstanding Freshman women.